-The knowledgeable attorneys at Anderson Carey Williams & Neidzwski have nearly 100 years of combined experience in maritime law.
-Our clients come to us from throughout the Pacific Northwest, and we have offices in Seattle and Bellingham, Washington, as well as an office in Portland, Oregon.
+The knowledgeable attorneys at Anderson Carey Williams & Neidzwski, LLP have nearly 100 years of combined experience in maritime law.
+Our clients come to us from throughout the Pacific Northwest, and we have offices in Seattle and Bellingham, Washington, Portland, Oregon, and San Francisco, California.
 We represent clients from Washington, Oregon, Alaska, and California.

-If you are a seaman or a harbor worker and you sustained any type of neck injury due to employer negligence, overuse, or unsafe conditions, you should contact an experienced maritime neck injury lawyer at Anderson Carey Williams & Neidzwski in Seattle, Washington to schedule a free consultation to discuss your case.
+If you are a seaman or a harbor worker and you sustained any type of neck injury due to employer negligence, overuse, or unsafe conditions, you should contact an experienced maritime injury lawyer at Anderson Carey Williams & Neidzwski, LLP to schedule a free consultation to discuss your case.

-The neck, back, and spine are interconnected.
+The neck makes up the portion of the spine called the cervical spine.
+It connects the head to the back, providing flexibility and movement of the head, and also protects the spinal cord.
 A neck injury suffered in the maritime industry may result in additional adverse effects to a person’s quality of life in the future.
 Therefore, it is extremely important that you consult with a maritime attorney to understand if you are eligible for compensation as a result of a neck injury you suffered in the service of a ship.

-No matter whether you are disabled or unable to return to work as a result of your injury, the skilled maritime attorneys at Anderson Carey Williams & Neidzwski are prepared to assist you in recovering money damages and regaining your previous life.
+No matter whether you are disabled or unable to return to work as a result of your injury, the skilled maritime attorneys at Anderson Carey Williams & Neidzwski, LLP are prepared to assist you in recovering money damages and regaining your previous life.

-Do you have a neck injury from a maritime accident or incident that prevents you from working, or has such an injury compromised your ability to work in the industry as you had intended?
+Do you have a neck injury from a maritime accident or incident that prevents you from working?
+Has such an injury compromised your ability to work in the industry as you had intended?
 Negligence or unsafe conditions may have contributed to your injuries.

 Your legal rights include compensation for a neck injury if you can no longer work or must accept less lucrative work due to the injury.